If you are a UK undergraduate student studying for the first time, you can apply for the government-funded student loan package.

 Check the Extra government funding for students section below to see if your circumstances qualify you for extra help.

-While you don’t have to pay back grants, student loans must be paid back once you have finished studying and are earning more than £25,725 per year.
+Student loans must be paid back once have finished studying and are earning more than the repayment threshold, which will be £27,295 from 6 April 2021 (to be confirmed by government).
 The repayment threshold changes on 6 April each year.

 If you are a part-time student resident in England starting an undergraduate course in academic year 2020–21, you can apply for a loan if you are studying at least 25% of the equivalent full-time course.
 You can apply for a Tuition Fee Loan and a Maintenance Loan for living costs.
 There's also extra help available if you have a disability.
 You can view further details on the Student Finance website.

-Students on nursing, midwifery and allied health course
+Students on nursing, midwifery, allied health and paramedic science courses

 The government has announced that new and continuing students studying nursing, midwifery and some allied health subjects will receive a non-repayable grant of at least £5,000 from September 2020.
 Read more on the Council of Deans of Health website.

-If you already have a degree, you can still access the full SFE undergraduate loan package for the above courses if you are an undergraduate student or a full-time postgraduate student.
+- If you already have a degree, you can still access the full SFE undergraduate loan package for the above pre-registration courses in nursing midwifery and allied health, except for paramedic science.

-- Students experiencing extreme financial hardship (Exceptional Support Fund)
+- Student experiencing financial hardship (Exceptional Support Fund).

 More information about student finance for UK students